Imre Frivaldszky: Biography

 While still a student in Eger he accompanied Pál Kitaibel and Jószef Sadler on botanical excursions.
 By the time he graduated in medicine he was already assistant curator at the Hungarian National Museum in Budapest in 1822, where he later served as curator until his retirement in 1851.
 In 1824 he abandoned the practice of medicine and spent the rest of his life as a botanist and zoologist.
 He made many collecting trips throughout Hungary, Ottoman Empire and Italy.
+Frivaldszky issued and distributed the exsiccata-like series Species plantarum exsiccatarum europaea-turcicarum.

 Frivaldszky wrote extensively on plants, snakes, snails and especially insects (Lepidoptera and Coleoptera).
 A large part of his huge entomological collection was destroyed in a flood in 1838, the rest in 1956 during the anticommunist revolution.
 Many of his specimens are in the Natural History Museum of the University of Pisa.
 His nephew János Frivaldszky also became an entomologist and curator at the Hungarian National Museum.